- Live Rates

-According to a Zillow, median home prices in King County dipped by 1.63% in June from the month before.
+According to a Zillow, median home prices in King County increased 12.7% over the course of 2020.

-The economists at Zillow, for example, expect the median house value for the county to fall by 3.1% over the next year.
-That’s just one of several projections that suggest a continued decline in home prices countywide.
+The economists at Zillow, expect the median house value for the county to increase by 11.5% over the next year.
+That’s a hefty increase, especially when coupled with the 12.7% increase from the previous 12 months.

-However, now may be a great time for buyers to get into the market with cooling prices and continued low mortgage rates.
+However, now may be a great time for buyers to get into the market before prices really start to take off, as well as to take advantage of continued low mortgage rates.

-According to Zillow, the median home value in Washington is $387,100.
-The value of homes in Washington state have increased by 5.2% over the past year, with economists at Zillow expecting them to will increase 2.4% over the next year.
+According to Zillow, the median home value in Washington is $458,313.
+The value of homes in Washington state have increased by 12.1% over the past year, with economists at Zillow expecting them to increase 11.3% over the next year.